 Frequently Asked Questions About Spring Lantern Festival In Hong Kong

-A. Glutinous rice balls filled with sweet red beans, sesame paste, or peanut butter are eaten during spring lantern festival Hong Kong in 2019.
+Glutinous rice balls filled with sweet red beans, sesame paste, or peanut butter are eaten during spring lantern festival Hong Kong in 2020.